silaszehnder/silaszehnder.github.io/about.md

 My typical weekend includes hiking, climbing, music production, and video games.

-Music is easily my biggest hobby.
-I am constantly looking for new music to listen to and am open to all genres (well, except country).
+Music is my biggest hobby.
+I am constantly looking for new music to listen to and am open to all genres!